Bhagesh-Gaur/Day-n-Nite-Retail-Store-Application/README.md

 ● Open your terminal and check for all dependencies' present in package.json.

-● Now, just launch the server in Node JS environment on your terminal.
+● Now, just launch the server in Node JS environment by running index.js file on your terminal.

 ● Enjoy, the application on your Browser by visiting http://localhost:3000